joannachang1028/94844-GenAI-Lab--Assignment-1/PartA/Part A report.md

 ### 6.5 Model Configuration Principles

-11. **Match Temperature to Task Type**
+11. **Temperature Control When Available**
+    - Note: GPT-5-mini (used in all three tasks) does not support temperature parameter configuration
+    - For models without temperature control (GPT-5-mini):
+      - Rely on prompt design, explicit constraints, and structured outputs to guide behavior
+      - Well-structured prompts can achieve task-appropriate outputs for both factual and creative tasks
+    - For models that support temperature (e.g., GPT-4o-mini, GPT-4):
-    - Factual/extraction tasks: 0.2-0.4 (Task 1: 0.3, Task 2: 0.2)
+      - Factual/extraction tasks: 0.2-0.4 for consistency
-    - Creative tasks: 0.7-0.9 (Task 3: 0.7)
+      - Creative tasks: 0.7-0.9 for variation while respecting constraints
-    - Balance creativity with constraint adherence

 12. **Set Appropriate Max Tokens**
     - Too low: Truncated outputs, incomplete information